Business Registration in Hong Kong: A Comprehensive Guide

 • A bank reference letter of each major member

-• A bank statement of each major member, or any related corporates
+• A bank statement of each major member or any related corporate

-Several documents must be prepared when registering a company in Hong Kong.
+All the documents must be prepared when going through the business registration process in Hong Kong.
 These are outlined below:

 Articles of Association